Onyme13/Homemade_Glider_Tracker/README.md

 1. Download the Arduino IDE from the official website
 2. Connect your microcontroller to your computer with USB
-3. Upload the Arduino_Double_Sensor.ino from this repository on the Arduino Micro with the Arduino IDE
+3. Upload the Arduino_Double_Sensor.ino from this repository on the Arduino Micro with the Arduino IDE using your computer.

 **Step 5: Assemble the Components**
 Carefully solder all the connectors following the schema.
+Adapt the cabling according to your components.

+Follow the ***pdf steps.

 Double-check the schema (wiring diagram) to ensure you have a clear understanding of how the connectors should be soldered.
 The schema will show the connections between different components, such as sensors, displays, and microcontrollers.

-Carefully mount the Raspberry Pi, microcontroller, sensors, display, and other components inside the glider or case.
-Ensure that everything is securely fixed to prevent any movement during flight.
+Carefully mount the Raspberry Pi, microcontroller, sensors, display, and other components inside the case.

 **Step 6: Test the Glider Computer Software**